Fares & public transport

 A day travel card for a dog in trains of NS or Arriva.

 When you travel with Syntus or Veolia, you don't need a ticket voor your dog.

-A Bicycle Day Travel Card of € 6 (during off-peak hours) in trains of NS, Connexxion, Syntus and Veolia.
+A Bicycle Day Travel Card of € 6 (during off-peak hours) in trains of NS, Connexxion and Syntus.

 |Dagkaart fiets Arriva||